connectrpc/connectrpc.com/docs/go/streaming.md

 less-sophisticated clients.
 You can minimize these downsides by keeping streams short-lived.

+Also, the Go HTTP server timeout applies to the entire operation duration, even for streaming calls.
+So if an operation takes longer than that, the server closes the stream and clients can see the error message, which will look something like:

+`stream error: stream ID 5; INTERNAL_ERROR; received from peer`

 All that said, `connect-go` fully supports all three types of streaming.
 All streaming subtypes work with the gRPC, gRPC-Web, and Connect protocols.